BrianMsane/Data-Science/courses/data-fundamentals/dataScienceInOurWorld.md

 ## CRISP-DM

 This is a flexible and comprehensive data science approach that can be used by all industries.
-It has six phases
+It has six phases which has arrows which points the flow with which the operations are conducted.
+Note that this flow is not necessarily strict but it is good practice to flow it.